This post contains affiliate links. Please see our disclosure policy.

 Single 9-inch pie crust

-5. Preheat the oven to 425 F (220 C).
+• Preheat the oven to 425℉ (220 ℃).
 Remove the frozen pie crust and line it with overhanging parchment paper.
 Fill the parchment paper with pie weights, granulated sugar, dried rice or uncooked beans.
 Make sure to fill it all the way to the crimped edges to help weigh down the crust.

-7. Remove the pie from the oven and carefully lift and remove the paper filled with weights.
-Return pie back to the oven for 10-12 more minutes of baking.
+• Remove the pie from the oven and carefully lift and remove the paper filled with weights.
+Reduce oven temp to 375℉ (190℃) return the pie back to the oven for 10-12 more minutes of baking.
 The crust should be golden brown all over and completely baked.
 Place pie dish on wire rack and allow to cool completely before adding filling.
+Keep an eye on the crust, too dark brown is over baked.

 Chocolate Mousse Filling

-3. Remove the egg mixture from the heat.
+• Remove the egg mixture from the heat and let cool about 5 minutes.
 Pour in the cooled melted dark chocolate and salt.
 Whisk until the chocolate looks smooth and glossy.
+It will thicken and look a little textured at first that's ok, just whisk a little more until smooth.

-6. Scrape the cooled chocolate mixture onto the butter and beat on medium speed well combined.
+• Scrape the cooled chocolate mixture onto the butter and beat on medium speed until well combined.
 The chocolate butter mixture should be thick, smooth, and glossy.

 Chantilly Cream Topping